 “A great discovery solves a great problem but there is a grain of discovery in any problem.”

 Interdisciplinary courses utilize an approach to learning that integrates different subjects & disciplines.
 This is an integral part of high school education, as it will help students navigate today’s increasingly interconnected world, which necessitates information literacy.
 Through IDCs, our students gain insight about the research process, information management, collaboration, critical & creative thinking & technological applications.

-A product will need to be approved by the research panel and will be showcased at the end of the term during the Research Day at UHN.
+Each project was showcased at the end of the term during the Annual Research Day at UHN on January 23, 2018.

 SPORT-CENTRIC MATH CURRICULUM